CMDann/emissive-glb-webgl/README.md

 │   ├── space_nebula.txt
 │   ├── quantum_fields.txt
 │   └── cyber_grid.txt
-├── README.md               # Documentation
+├── README.md               # This documentation
 └── LICENSE                 # MIT License
 ```

 ## 🎯 Usage Guide

 ### Loading Models
-1. Place GLB files in the `models/` directory
-2. The app automatically loads `test.glb` or shows a placeholder
+1. **Default Models**: The app loads with the default `test.glb` model
+2. **Upload New Models**: Use the "Upload Models & Shaders" section to upload GLB files
+3. **Select Models**: Choose from uploaded models in the Model dropdown
-3. Use Model Transform controls to scale and rotate
+4. **Transform Models**: Use Model Transform controls to scale and rotate

 ### Custom Shaders
-1. Open "Custom Shader" section
+1. **Browse Examples**: Open "Custom Shader" section and select from categorized examples
-2. Select from 15 pre-built examples or paste your own GLSL code
+2. **Upload Shaders**: Use the upload section to add custom GLSL shader files (.txt or .glsl)
+3. **Edit Live**: Paste or modify GLSL fragment shader code in the editor
-3. Click "Apply Shader" to see results
-4. Use "Reset to Original" to restore default materials
+4. **Apply/Reset**: Click "Apply Shader" to see results or "Reset to Original" to restore

+### Uploading Content
+1. **Upload Models**: Select GLB files, add name/description, and upload
+2. **Upload Shaders**: Select shader files, choose category, and upload
+3. **Organize Content**: Use categories and tags for better organization
+4. **Manage Files**: Files are stored in the database with metadata

 ### Lighting Setup
 1. Configure up to 5 directional lights